 We all know that darker colours can make a room feel closed in.
 Well, white has the opposite effect.
 Use a lot of white in your kitchen colour scheme and feel the space open up, making the room look bigger, brighter and altogether more inviting.

 Use white to reflect the light in the room – the perfect solution for smaller kitchens or spaces that don’t get much natural daylight.
-Fit white kitchen cabinets in a narrow galley style kitchen and turn a cramped looking space into one that appears much more generously sized.
+Fit light cook-house cabinets in a narrow galley style kitchen and turn a cramped looking space into one that appears much more generously sized.

 White looks clean and fresh

 Cleanliness is next to godliness and nowhere more so than in your kitchen.
 It doesn’t get more hygienic than a white kitchen, so why go for a colour that ‘hides the dirt’ in an environment that should be spotlessly clean at all times?

 While choosing an all-white kitchen scheme may be overkill, channelling hospital rather than hospitality, a mainly white kitchen provides a great backdrop for adding interesting pops of colour with, say, ceramic tiles, cookware and utensils, curtains and soft furnishing, and even appliances.

 Every colour looks great to start with… until we get bored and fancy a change.
 The great thing about a white kitchen is that there’s nothing to get tired of!
 Rather than replacing the whole kitchen, it’s quick and easy to update the look and change the ambience by adding different colour accents.

 By repainting the walls, changing the curtains, replacing the tea towels and hanging a gorgeous picture on the wall, for instance, you can totally transform the room from, say, a soft pink vintage floral theme to a lush green natural colour scheme.